MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-and-terminology.md

 ### Subscription

-Subscriptions are a notification mechanism that informs the developer when they should start or stop their activity.
-Developers subscribe to a policy with a callback, which the API calls with notifications to start or stop their activity.
-These notifications are based on the resource conditions of the subscribed policy and coordination decisions made by the API.
+Subscriptions are the coordination mechanism for activities.
+Developers subscribe to a policy with a callback, which the API calls with coordination notifications.
+These notifications inform the developer when they should start/resume or stop/pause their activity.
+Notifications are based on the resource conditions of the subscribed policy, as configured at time of subscription, and coordination decisions made by the API.

 ### Policy template